nicococo/scRNA/README.md

 ![Travis-CI](https://travis-ci.org/nicococo/scRNA.svg?branch=master)

 #### Publication
-The python framework and this website are part of a publication currently under peer-review at Nature Scientific Reports.
+The Python framework and this website are part of a publication currently under peer-review at Nature Scientific Reports.
 Links to the published paper and online supplementary material will be included here once available.

-Abstract: In many research areas scientists are interested in clustering objects within small datasets while making use of prior knowledge from large reference datasets.
+**Abstract:** In many research areas scientists are interested in clustering objects within small datasets while making use of prior knowledge from large reference datasets.
 We propose a method to apply the machine learning concept of transfer learning to unsupervised clustering problems and show its effectiveness in the field of single-cell RNA sequencing (scRNA-Seq).
 The goal of scRNA-Seq experiments is often the definition and cataloguing of cell types from the transcriptional output of individual cells.
 To improve the clustering of small disease- or tissue-specific datasets, for which the identification of rare cell types is often problematic, we propose a transfer learning method to utilize large and well-annotated reference datasets, such as those produced by the Human Cell Atlas.
 Our approach modifies the dataset of interest while incorporating key information from the larger reference dataset via Non-negative Matrix Factorization (NMF).
 The modified dataset is subsequently provided to a clustering algorithm.
 We empirically evaluate the benefits of our approach on simulated scRNA-Seq data as well as on publicly available datasets.
 Finally, we present results for the analysis of a recently published small dataset and find improved clustering when transferring knowledge from a large reference dataset.

 #### News
 * (2019.08) Information on the experimental results presented in our paper (_under review_) can be accessed